 Cholesterol is a fatty, waxy substance used by the body to build healthy cells.
 Your body naturally makes all the cholesterol it needs and carries it around the body in the bloodstream.
 Some people are more susceptible to having higher levels of cholesterol, and it isn’t always because of the foods they eat.
 (1)

 What’s the difference between ‘good’ and ‘bad’ cholesterol?

 There are two types of cholesterol: LDL-C (low-density lipoprotein cholesterol) and HDL-C (high-density lipoprotein cholesterol).
-HDL-C, commonly known as ‘good cholesterol’, can protect against heart disease.
-While LDL-C, or ‘bad cholesterol’, is the opposite, as this can cause heart disease.
+HDL-C, commonly known as ‘good cholesterol’, can protect against heart disease and stroke.
+While LDL-C, or ‘bad cholesterol’, is the opposite, as this can cause heart disease and stroke.
 (1)

 Why is having high cholesterol’ bad for you?

 High levels of ‘bad cholesterol’ allow plaque to build up, which causes the arteries to become narrow and clog up.
 This restricts blood flow around the body and, if it bursts and blocks a blood vessel, this can lead to heart attack or stroke.

 What causes high cholesterol?